 We develop scenarios for expanding the terrestrial European network of protected areas to reach 30% of protected area coverage by 2030, including one-third (i.e., 10% of the EU) under strict protection.
-Using multicriteria spatial conservation prioritization methods, we identify top priorities that maximize conservation benefits for over 1000 species and over 200 habitat types of conservation concern, given socio-economic constraints to conservation.
+Using integrated spatial planning, we identify those areas that would most efficiently maximise benefits for the greatest number of species and habitats of conservation concern.